celery/celery/docs/userguide/workers.rst

 You can also start multiple workers on the same machine.
-If you do so be sure to give a unique name to each individual worker by specifying a node name with the :option:`--hostname|-n` argument:
+If you do so be sure to give a unique name to each individual worker by specifying a node name with the :option:`--hostname <celery worker --hostname>` argument:

 .. code-block:: console